dgroomes/go-playground/README.md

   conventions.
 Should I make `~/repos/go/personal` and `~/repos/go/opensource`?
 Or should I symlink repos from `~/repos/go` into my conventional `~/repos/personal` and `~/repos/opensource`?
+* I don't have to declare variables with a `var` keyword?
+That's pretty cool.
+Note that you need `var` I think only whe you don't assign the variable in the same statement.
+* The code samples in the docs at <pkg.go.dev> is amazing.
+Wow!
+You can even edit and run the code samples right there!

+### Wish list

+General clean ups, TODOs and things I wish to implement for this project:

+* DONE Print the JSON document.
+I'd like to print the JSON string in the program output.
+This gives better contrast and proves that the program actually does something with JSON.

 ## Reference